nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 }
 export default Users;
 ```
-In this Component we want to render the list of users from the database.
+In this Component we want to render the list of users coming from the App.js parent component.
-* **Accessing props** To access props passed from the Parent component App.js we use the **this.props.** keyword and map through the list of data.
+* **Accessing props** To access props passed from the Parent component App.js we use the **this.props.** keyword, and map function to iterate through the list of data.

-* **UserInfo** To keep our we are going to pass the user information down to a component called UserInfo , which we are going to create in a bit.
+* **UserInfo** To keep our code clean ,we are going to pass the user information down to a component called UserInfo , which we will create in a bit.

 -  Also note how we are passing a user object prop to the UserInfo component.
 -  Notice how we are also passing a prop removeUser **callback function** from the UserInfo component up to the Parent App.js using the **this.props** keyword.
 We'll show you in a bit where the callback is being triggered from in our UserInfo component.
+**NB** (This might be a bit confusing but in here we are just accessing a prop that has been parsed from the child UserInfo component , and will pass that up to the parent App.js using  **this.props.removeUser** where the removeUser callback function will be implemented.)

 * **Proptypes** - Users component has a array of users prop that was passed from the Parent App.js component.
 ### 2a v UserInfo